newrelic/nr1-workshop/lab9/INSTRUCTIONS.md

 Lab 9: Leveraging NerdStorage to manage configuration data
 ===========================================================

 *Note: There are a number of redacted screenshots in this lab due to the fact that I was exploring non-demo data.
-You screens will look different based on your data.*
+Your screens will look different based on your data.*

 The purpose of this lab is demonstrate the use of NerdStorage as a storage mechanism.

 After completing this lab you should know:

 - What `NerdStorage` is and isn't
-How to save data in `NerdStorage` using the `UserStorageQuery`, `EntityStorageQuery`, and `AccountStorageQuery` How to retrieve data from `NerdStorage` using the `UserStorageQuery`, `EntityStorageQuery`, and `AccountStorageQuery`
+- How to save data in `NerdStorage` using the `UserStorageQuery`, `EntityStorageQuery`, and `AccountStorageQuery`
+- How to retrieve data from `NerdStorage` using the `UserStorageQuery`, `EntityStorageQuery`, and `AccountStorageQuery`

 ## Step 0: Setup and Prerequisites